maxtkc/mos-herb-site/learn.md

 ![](/assets/images/IMG_2236.jpg){: style="float: right; width: 40%"}
 {: style="clear: left"}

-### April Medicinal Plant Walk
+### May Medicinal Plant Walk
-> April 24th, 5:30-6:30pm\
+> May 29th, 5:30-6:30pm\
 > Somerville Community Growing Center\
 > Free or optional donation\
 > No registration required

-Join us for the first plant walk in a monthly series, which will be held at various locations including the Somerville Community Growing Center and local libraries.
+Join us for the second plant walk in a monthly series, which will be held at various locations including the Somerville Community Growing Center and local libraries.

 ---